Last updated 03-Jan-2023

 The value is the selective targeting of level 4 driving.

 Rather than focus on the feature set for all areas of driving and chasing a goal that is thwarted with issues, we believe that Tesla should take a different approach.
 Their current development road map appears to be trying to enable the car to autonomously drive in an ever increasing percentage of situations, but rather than achieve 95% ability on 100% of roads, with driver intervention when it fails (level 2) we believe they would be better by focusing on 100% of the required ability on 50% of the roads.

 So what does that look like?
 If we consider the hardest road conditions to drive on, they're urban situations.
 Parked cars, pedestrians, turning across traffic, stop signs and lights, merging onto roundabouts, single lane roads where you need to yield for oncoming traffic.
 The list goes on.
 These are not trivial issues and the penalty for getting it wrong can be very high.
 Tesla are doing a good job with the FSDb suite, but will the sensor shortcomings enable it to be enabled when a failure driving past a school and the driver not engaged in the drive to save the day would be catastrophic.

 But there is a class of road where many of these risks are not present, and they're also roads where drivers spend several hours in boredom.
 Freeways, Motorways, Autobahns, The main trunk roads across countries.
-Autopilot is already incredibly close to addressing these roads in their entirety, Tesla should divert ALL resources into completing the job and getting approval for level 4 autonomy on such road types.
+Autopilot is already incredibly close to addressing these roads in their entirety, Tesla could divert ALL resources into completing the job and getting approval for level 3 or even level 4 autonomy on such road types.
 To do so they need to resolve the following challenges, which they need to solve regardless of approach, we are just changing the priority: